-Nominations are now closed for the 2019 GTC Awards but you can make a nomination for 2020.
-The 2020 Awards include programmes transmitted (including on digital and online channels) from 1 January 2019 to 31 December 2019, with nominations closing on 7 January 2020.
+Nominations are now closed for the 2020 GTC Awards but you can make a nomination for the 2021 Awards, which will include content transmitted (including on digital channels or online) from 1 January 2020 to 31 December 2020, with nominations closing at midnight on 7 January 2021.
+See all the 2020 nominations.

 These awards are given specifically for camerawork and not for the production as a whole.
 Where more than one cameraman has been involved on a production, please clearly indicate the specific episode or sequence or cameraman you are nominating.
 It will help the Awards Committee if you can include information e.g. title, transmission date, time, channel, production company, and any other details to ease the process of obtaining copies of the programmes for judging.